Skip to contents

 OmS$extractSignature("abs(score) > 10; adj_p < 0.01")

-Besides saving and reading OmicSignature object in .rds format, you can export the object as a json text file.
+Besides saving and reading OmicSignature object in .rds format, you can export the object as a text file in json format.

 saveRDS(OmS, "Myc_reduce_mice_liver_24m_OmS.rds")